pulumi/automation-api-examples/README.md

 --- | ---
 [Ploy](https://github.com/jaxxstorm/ploy) | Ploy is a CLI used to deploy a local Docker image to an EKS cluster.
 [Halloumi](https://github.com/pulumi/halloumi) | Pulumi + Heroku = Halloumi.
 You write your application, we run it in the cloud.
-[Self Service Platyform](https://github.com/komalali/self-service-platyform) | A webapp framework for building your own Infrastructure Platform.
+[Self Service Platyform](https://github.com/komalali/self-service-platyform) | A webapp skeleton for building your own Infrastructure Platform using Python and Flask.

 If you have a project using Automation API that you'd like to showcase here please submit a PR!